tryretool/retool_devops_workshop/README.md

-# Welcome to the Retool workshop!
+# Welcome to the Retool DevOps workshop!
 This workshop will guide you through building two Retool apps that integrate with AWS services.
 It will show you how Retool can help you create powerful, user-friendly interfaces for managing your AWS resources.

 ## What is Retool